 With her warm, shimmering timbre and sensitive interpretations, Ms. Mavroleon found great success in oratorio and concert repertoire.
 She recently made her Carnegie Hall debut as the soprano soloist in Beethoven’s Mass in C Major and Fauré’s Requiem along with the New England Symphonic Ensemble.
 She also made her international debut this year performing Luis Bacalov's Misa Tango, a Spanish-language adaptation of the classic liturgical Mass to Argentinian tango rhythms, with the Sinfonietta Vorarlberg and the AmadeusChor of Küssnacht am Rigi, Switzerland.
 In 2014, she sang the premiere of the complete song cycle by acclaimed American composer and Juilliard faculty member Wayne Oquin entitled A Backward Glance Over Traveled Roads, in collaboration with Juilliard and Texas State University.

 Ms. Mavroleon was graciously awarded several scholarships toward her education at Juilliard, including the Constance Goulandris Scholarship and the George and Marie Vergottis Scholarship.
 She was a Gluck Community Service Fellow, a richly rewarding program which offers interactive drama, dance, and music performances for residents and patients of various healthcare facilities throughout New York City.
-She is the proud recipient of a Novick Career Advancement Grant for 2017-2018.
-Additionally, she was the fifth prize winner of the 2017 Giulio Gari International Vocal Competition.
+She was the proud recipient of a Novick Career Advancement Grant for 2017-2018.
+Additionally, she was the winner of the 2018 Mario Lanza and Elaine Malbin Vocal Competition and fifth prize winner of the 2017 Giulio Gari International Vocal Competition.